torvalds/linux/Documentation/vm/hmm.rst

 To achieve this, HMM offers a set of helpers to populate the device page table while keeping track of CPU page table updates.
-Device page table updates are not as easy as CPU page table updates.
+Device page table updates are yest as easy as CPU page table updates.
 To update the device page table, you must allocate a buffer (or use a pool of pre-allocated buffers) and write GPU specific commands in it to perform the update (unmap, cache invalidations, and flush, ...).
-This cannot be done through common code for all devices.
+This canyest be done through common code for all devices.
 Hence why HMM provides helpers to factor out everything that can be while leaving the hardware specific details to the device driver.

 The second mechanism HMM provides is a new kind of ZONE_DEVICE memory that allows allocating a struct page for each page of device memory.
-Those pages are special because the CPU cannot map them.
+Those pages are special because the CPU canyest map them.
 However, they allow migrating main memory to device memory using existing migration mechanisms and everything looks like a page that is swapped out to disk from the CPU point of view.
 Using a struct page gives the easiest and cleanest integration with existing mm